The Lives of a Bengal Lancer (film): Plot

 Lieutenant Barrett, disguised as a native rebel in order to spy on Mohammed Khan, reports that Khan is preparing an uprising against the British.
 He plans to intercept and hijack a military convoy transporting two million rounds of ammunition.
 When Khan discovers that Colonel Stone knows of his plan, he orders Tania Volkanskaya, a beautiful Russian agent, to seduce and kidnap Lieutenant Stone in an attempt to extract classified information about the ammunition caravan from him, or use him as leverage to attract his father.
 When the colonel refuses to attempt his son's rescue, McGregor and Forsythe, appalled by the seeming lack of concern the colonel has for his own son, leave the camp at night without orders.
 Disguised as native merchants trying to sell blankets, they successfully get inside Khan's fortress.
 However, they are recognized by Tania, who had met the two men at a social event.
 McGregor and Forsythe are taken prisoner.

 During interrogation, Khan wants to know when and where the munitions will be transported so that he can attack and steal the arms.
 He has the prisoners tortured for the information.
 Bamboo shoots are shoved under their fingernails and set on fire.
 McGregor and Forsythe refuse to talk, but the demoralized Stone, feeling rejected by his father, cracks and reveals what he knows.
 As a result, the ammunition convoy is captured.

 After receiving news of the stolen ammunition, Colonel Stone takes the 41st to battle Khan.
 From their cell, the captives see the overmatched Bengal Lancers deploy to assault Khan's fortress.
 They manage to escape and blow up the ammunition tower, McGregor manning a machine gun and dying in the assault.
 Young Stone redeems himself by killing Khan with a dagger.
 With their ammunition gone, their leader dead, and their fortress in ruins, the remaining rebels surrender.

 In recognition of their bravery and valor in battle, Lieutenants Forsythe and Stone are awarded the Distinguished Service Order.
-McGregor posthumously receives the Victoria Cross, Great Britain's highest award for military valor, with Colonel Stone pinning the medal to the saddle cloth of McGregor's horse in the custom in the 41st Lancers.
+McGregor posthumously receives the Victoria Cross, Great Britain's highest award for military valor, with Colonel Stone pinning the medal to the saddle cloth of McGregor's horse as was the custom in the 41st Lancers.